tchaik/tchaik/README.md

 ### -artwork-cache

 Set `-artwork-cache` to create/use a content addressable filesystem for track artwork.
 An index file will be created in the path on first use.
 The folder should initially be empty to ensure that no other files interfere with the system.

+### -trace-listen

+Set `-trace-listen` to a suitable bind address (i.e. `localhost:4040`) to start an HTTP server which defines the `/debug/requests` endpoint used to inspect server requests.
+Currently we only support tracing for media (track/artwork/icon) requests.
+See [https://godoc.org/golang.org/x/net/trace](https://godoc.org/golang.org/x/net/trace) for more details.

 # Get Involved!